BenHuHuan/DeepLearning_Project_ddpm/README.md

 PyTorch Re-Implementation of Denoising Diffusion Probabilistic Models

-## All Source Code also can be found in pic_extract.ipynb
+## plot sampled epoch images  just Run pic_extract.ipynb

 train_vae.py is used for vae-denoising task as a baseline compared to ddpm.